Skip to main content

 • Mall enclosure and expanded with a new second-level

-• Nordstrom, which had opened just a year earlier in 1981 as part of the remodel
+• Nordstrom, which had just opened as part of the remodel

 • Macy’s, a longtime draw that helped cement the mall’s upscale direction